Battle of the Trebia: Aftermath

 As was usual at the time, the Romans had left a strong guard at their camps.
 On hearing the news of the defeat the wounded Scipio gathered them together and marched to Placentia, where he joined Sempronius.
 When news of the defeat reached Rome it initially caused panic.
 But this calmed once Sempronius arrived, to preside over the consular elections in the usual manner.
 Gnaeus Servilius Geminus and Gaius Flaminius were selected and Sempronius then returned to Placentia to see out his term to 15 March.
 The Carthaginian cavalry isolated both Placentia and Cremona, but these could be supplied by boat up the Po.
-The consuls-elect recruited further legions, both Roman and from Rome's Latin allies; reinforced Sardinia and Sicily against the possibility of Carthaginian raids or invasion; placed garrisons at Tarentum and other places for similar reasons; built a fleet of 60 quinqueremes (large galleys); and established supply depots at Ariminum and Arretium in Etruria in preparation for marching north later in the year.
+The consuls-elect recruited further legions, both Roman and from Rome's Latin allies; reinforced Sardinia and Sicily against the possibility of Carthaginian raids or invasion; placed garrisons at Tarentum and other places for similar reasons; built a fleet of 60 quinqueremes (large galleys); and established supply depots at Ariminum and Arretium (modern Arezzo) in Etruria in preparation for marching north later in the year.
 Two armies – of four legions each, two Roman and two allied, but with stronger than usual cavalry contingents – were formed.
 One was stationed at Arretium and one on the Adriatic coast; they would be able to block Hannibal's possible advance into central Italy and be well positioned to move north to operate in Cisalpine Gaul.

-According to Polybius, the Carthaginians were now recognised as the dominant force in Cisalpine Gaul and most of the Gallic tribes sent plentiful supplies and recruits to his camp.
+According to Polybius, the Carthaginians were now recognised as the dominant force in Cisalpine Gaul and most of the Gallic tribes sent plentiful supplies and recruits to Hannibal's camp.
 Livy, however, claims the Carthaginians suffered from a shortage of food throughout the winter.
 In Polybius's account there were only minor operations during the winter and most of the surviving Romans were evacuated down the Po and assigned to one of the two new armies being formed, while the flow of Gallic support for the Carthaginians became a flood and their army grew to 60,000.
 Livy retails dramatic accounts of winter confrontations, but Goldsworthy describes these as "probably an invention".